-- 1. mRNA has the potential to create an unprecedented abundance and diversity of medicines. mRNA's breadth of applicability has the potential to create an extraordinary number of new mRNA-based medicines that are currently beyond the reach of recombinant protein technology. - 2.
-Advances in the development of our mRNA medicines reduce risks across our portfolio. mRNA medicines share fundamental features that can be used to learn quickly across a portfolio.
-We believe that once safety and proof of protein production has been established in one program, the technology and biology risks of related programs that use similar mRNA technologies, delivery technologies, and manufacturing processes will decrease significantly. - 3. mRNA technology can accelerate discovery and development.
+- 1. mRNA could create an unprecedented abundance and diversity of medicines. mRNA's breadth of applicability has the potential to create an extraordinary number of new mRNA medicines that are currently beyond the reach of recombinant protein technology. - 2.
+Advances in the development of our mRNA medicines reduce risks across our portfolio. mRNA medicines share fundamental features that can be leveraged across our portfolio.
+We believe that once safety and proof of protein production has been established in one program, the technology and biology risks of related programs that use similar mRNA technologies, delivery technologies and manufacturing processes will decrease significantly. - 3. mRNA technology can accelerate discovery and development.
 The software-like features of mRNA enable rapid in silico design and the use of automated high-throughput synthesis processes that permit discovery to proceed in parallel rather than sequentially.
 We believe these mRNA features can also accelerate drug development by allowing the use of shared manufacturing processes and infrastructure. - 4.
 The ability to leverage shared processes and infrastructure can drive significant capital efficiency over time.
 We believe the manufacturing requirements of different mRNA medicines are similar and that at commercial scale, a portfolio of mRNA medicines will benefit from shared capital expenditures.